dabit3/dynamodb-documentclient-cheat-sheet/README.md

 npm install aws-sdk
 ```

-2. Import the SDK and create a new DynamoDB document client with a set of configuration options.
+2. Import the SDK and create a new DynamoDB document client.

 ```javascript